Best gaming deals I’ve found for Black Friday 2024

 The PlayStation 5 is at an all-time low price for Black Friday, so now’s the time to buy before Christmas.
 This model has the disc drive included so it can read Blu-ray discs, which you’ll need if you own physical movies and games as well as digital ones saved to your PlayStation account.

-In my PS5 review, I said the console “boasts lightning-fast load times, next-generation visuals and immersive, haptic feedback.
+In tech writer Steve’s PS5 review, he said the console “boasts lightning-fast load times, next-generation visuals and immersive, haptic feedback.
 Sony’s behemoth has cemented itself as this generation’s must-have home console.”

 PlayStation 5 (digital edition): Was £389.99, now £309.99, Amazon.co.uk